Supriya-priya/Powerbi-blinklt-dashboard/README.md

-Blinkit Dashboard — Power BI Interactive Sales & Outlet Analysis Welcome to the Blinkit Dashboard repository!
-This project showcases a dynamic Power BI dashboard designed to analyze and visualize Blinkit’s sales and outlet data for deeper business insights.
+👩‍💻 Blinkit Dashboard Overview - Power BI 📊

+Welcome to the Blinkit Dashboard Overview project! 🎉 This repository contains a comprehensive Power BI dashboard that answers key business questions and provides actionable insights using sales data, outlet performance, product categories, and consumer health preferences.

 📊 Project Overview
 This dashboard helps stakeholders track key performance metrics such as total sales, average sales, number of items, and average ratings across various outlet types, sizes, and locations.